fdeblasio/pokeemerald-expansion/README.md

 - SS Tidal trainers can be rebattled every trip
 - You can now run from wild Pokémon if they are asleep, frozen, or in a semi-invulnerable state (using Fly, Dig, Dive, Bounce, etc.).
 This works even if they have Shadow Tag/Arena Trap
 - Pokémon in the Battle Frontier/Trainer Hill now register in the Pokédex

+### Summary Screen
+- The following moves now show up as the right type both in battle and on the summary screen:
+    - Hidden Power
+    - Judgement
+    - Techno Blast
+    - Revelation Dance
+    - Multi-Attack
+    - Aura Wheel
+    - Raging Bull
+    - Ivy Cudgel
+    - Moves affected by Normalize, Aerilate, Refrigerate, Pixilate, Galvanize, or Liquid Voice
+- The following moves now show up as the right type in battle:
+    - Weather Ball
+    - Terrain Pulse
+    - Tera Blast
+    - Tera Starstorm

+- The following moves/abilities show the correct power both in battle and on the summary screen:
+    - Eruption/Water Spout/Dragon Energy
+    - Return
+    - Frustration
+    - Acrobatics
+    - Facade
+    - Technician
+- The following moves/abilities show the correct power in battle:
+    - Fury Cutter
+    - Spit Up
+    - Weather Ball
+    - Stored Power
+    - Misty Explosion
+    - Grav Apple
+    - Terrain Pulse
+    - Expanding Force
+    - Rising Voltage
+    - Psyblade
+    - Rage Fist
+    - Solar Beam/Solar Blade in non-sunny weather
+    - Stomping Tantrum
+    - Earthquake/Magnitude in Grassy Terrain

+- The following effects on accuracy are now reflected in battle and on the summary screen:
+    - Compound Eyes
+    - Hustle
+    - Victory Star
+    - Wide Lens
+- The effects of weather on accuracy is now reflected in battle:
+    - Thunder and Hurricane having 50% accuracy in sun
+    - Thunder, Hurricane, Bleakwind Storm, Wildbolt Storm, and Sandsear Storm having 100% accuracy in rain
+    - Blizzard having 100% accuracy in snow/hail

 ### Quality of life changes thanks to tutorials (credit above):
 - You can nickname and relearn moves from the party menu